Sherman Brothers: 2000s

 In 2000, the Sherman Brothers wrote the song score for the Disney film The Tigger Movie.
-This film marked the brothers' first major motion picture for the Disney company in over 28 years, and was also their final film credit due to Robert's death in 2012.
+This film marked the brothers' first major motion picture for the Disney company in over 28 years, and was also their final film credit as a duo.

 In 2002, Chitty hit the London stage, receiving rave reviews.
 Chitty Chitty Bang Bang is currently the most successful stage show ever produced at the London Palladium, boasting the longest run in that century-old theater's history.
 On April 28, 2005, a second Chitty company premiered on Broadway (New York City) at the Foxwoods Theatre.
 The Sherman Brothers wrote an additional six songs specifically for the new stage productions.

 In 2003, four Sherman Brothers' musicals ranked in the Top 10 Favorite Children's Films of All Time in a British nationwide poll reported by the BBC.
 Most notably, Chitty Chitty Bang Bang (1968) topped the list at #1.
 In later years, with Robert's move to London, the brothers wrote new songs for the stage musical presentation of Chitty Chitty Bang Bang.
 For their contributions to the motion picture industry, the Sherman brothers have a star on the Hollywood Walk of Fame at 6918 Hollywood Blvd. and were inducted into the Songwriters Hall of Fame on June 9, 2005.
 On November 16, 2006, Mary Poppins premiered at the New Amsterdam Theatre on Broadway.

 On November 17, 2008, the Sherman Brothers received the National Medal of Arts, which is the highest honor conferred on artists or patrons of the arts by the United States Government.
 The award was presented by United States President George W. Bush in an East Room ceremony at The White House.

 On May 22, 2009, The Boys: The Sherman Brothers' Story, a critically acclaimed documentary film about the pair, was theatrically released.
 The film was directed and produced by their sons, Gregory V. Sherman and Jeff Sherman, and distributed by Walt Disney Pictures.
 In October 2009, Disney released a 59-track, two-CD compendium of their work for the studio spanning 42 years.
 The CD is titled The Sherman Brothers Songbook.
-On March 11, 2010, the Sherman Brothers were presented with a specialized window on Main Street, U.S., at Disneyland in Anaheim, California, in honor of their contribution to Disney theme parks.
+On March 11, 2010, the Sherman Brothers were presented with a specialized window on Main Street, U.S.A., at Disneyland in Anaheim, California, in honor of their contribution to Disney theme parks.
 On May 17, 2010, the Sherman Brothers received the "Career Achievement Award" at The Theatre Museum's 2010 Awards Gala in New York City.

 From 2002, Robert Sherman lived in London, England.
 He moved from Beverly Hills, while Richard Sherman remained in California.
 Robert Sherman died in London on March 6, 2012.
+Richard Sherman died in Los Angeles on May 25, 2024.